 Sintered Brake Pads

 Sintered pads have a metal-based compound that works well in extreme conditions.
 Mud, dirt, and water do not accelerate pad wear on sintered pads.
-However, sintered pads can be a little noisier when they’re wet.
+However, sintered pads can be a little noisier when they’re wet or hot.

 Organic brake pads

 Organic pads have a softer compound with less metal-based material.
-This means they’re not quite as resistant to heat and wear but make less noise in wet conditions.
+This means they’re not quite as resistant to heat and wear but are quieter.

 Power Brake Pads